zkcream/docs/src/06-libcream.md

 **`generateDeposit`**

-Generates a type along the Deposit interface from a given string.
+Generates a type of the Deposit interface from a given string.

 ```typescript
 const generateDeposit (